Enjoy Travel to Japan!

 Frequently Asked Questions

-A. Taketomi Island is known for its red-tile roofs and white-sand streets, and the village has been selected as an Important Preservation District for Groups of Traditional Buildings.
-Much of the settlement is private property, so it’s best to take photos briefly from the road to avoid disturbing residents.
-With the strong sun, a hat and drinking water are essentials.
+A. Taketomi Island is known for its rows of red-tiled houses and white sand roads, and the village is designated as an Important Preservation District for Groups of Traditional Buildings.
+Much of the village is private property, so it is best to take photos quickly from the road to avoid disturbing residents.

-A. The high-speed ferry from Ishigaki Port to Taketomi Port takes about 15–20 minutes, and the one-way adult fare is 790 yen.
-Day-trippers often cluster in the afternoon, so aiming for an earlier return ferry can make it easier to get a seat.
-If you get seasick, getting a good night’s sleep the day before can help.
+A. The high-speed ferry between Ishigaki Port and Taketomi Port takes about 15 to 20 minutes, and the one-way adult fare is 790 yen.
+Day-trippers tend to concentrate in the afternoon, so taking a slightly earlier return ferry can make it easier to get a seat.
+Getting a good night’s sleep the day before also helps if you are worried about seasickness.

 Nearby Recommended Spots